xrazis/haris.razis.com/content/posts/balkan-tet.md

 # Introduction

 The [Trans Euro Trail](https://transeurotrail.org/) (TET) is a scenic GPX route that spans the entire European continent.
-As of now, its length is approximately 100,000 kilometers and continues to grow.
+As of now, its length is approximately 100 thousand kilometers and continues to grow.
 Each country has its own linesman to curate the GPX, but the community behind it is much larger than just one person!

-I have known Christos for the better part of my adult life.
+I’ve known Christos for the better part of my adult life.
 We met at a bicycle group ride I participated with my other dearest friend, Apostolos.
 We hit it off from the start, which led us to riding, camping, touring, and racing bikes together.
 As the excitement of road biking waned for Christos and me, we transitioned to motorbikes, freeing us from the hassle of transporting bicycles.

 My first big bike was (and still is) a KTM LC4 640 Enduro.
 Christos purchased a Suzuki V-STROM 650.
-We rode a few times together but due to COVID and us living in different areas for a while it was mostly short road rides.
+We rode a few times together, but due to COVID-19 and us living in different areas for a while, it was mostly short road rides.
 By that point, I had already traveled extensively off-road and often shared with my friends how exhilarating it is to navigate challenging mountain roads, despite the occasional risk of injury.

 I believe the moment it clicked for Christos was during our first off-road ride together 2 or 3 years ago.